 We need the narratives about other Black experiences; Black people falling in love (The Photograph), Black people saving the world (Black Panther), Black kids just being kids (Selah and the Spades).
-Centring Black experiences leads to normalisation, which leads to humanisation.
-And that's what this is about, being seen as human after centuries of racist dehumanisation.
+Centering Black experiences leads to normalization, which leads to humanization.
+And that's what this is about, being seen as human after centuries of racist dehumanization.

 Practising joy by leaning into the spaces that make us feel good, like music or television, isn't trivial by any means.
 Don't take my word for it — the late activist Audre Lorde said it herself: “Caring for myself is not self-indulgence.
 It is self-preservation, and that is an act of political warfare.”